UL Type A vs. B vs. C LED Tubes: A Contractor’s Guide to Selection & Retrofit

 Advantages: UL Type A offers the simplest installation process— retrofitting involves a simple swap of the existing LFL with a UL Type A LED tube.
 Unlike the other options, no electrical or structural modification of the existing LFL fixture is required.

 Disadvantages: However, with these benefits come some limitations.
 The lifetime of a UL Type A solution is dependent not only on the design life of the LED tube, but on the linear fluorescent ballast life, which could result in additional maintenance and costs within the lifetime of the product.
 Ballast compatibility will vary by manufacturer and must be checked prior to install.
+Additionally, a UL Type A tube sacrifices efficiency due to the additional power loss from the existing ballast and is limited in dimming and controllability.

-Type “B” LED Tubes (Internal Driver)
+Type “B” LED Tubes (Internal Driver – Ballast Bypass)

 All LED bulbs use drivers that power the LEDs.
 They perform the function of converting AC power from the utility company into DC power.
 LED Lights run on DC power.
 Some LED Tube manufacturers incorporate the drivers inside the tubes.
 These tubes are call Type “B” LED Tubes.